shree998/Campus-Expert/submissions/sant0ro/module-1/community-assessment.md

 We get touch by Telegram.
 It's easy to use and accessible in any device (or pratically any, except in your watch..
 I mean also it's!)
 We in the future will create a Facebook group, GitHub organization and website.

+What we will do with each social media resource?

+* **Facebook group:** Internal discussion, announces, share events, news and links
+* **GitHub:** our hackatons, codes, documentations, rules, workshops, our website, etc.
+* **Website:** blog, calendar, and things like that.

 ### Culture

 Our community it's in stage of development, we accept 100% new ideas, but those need be discussed and approved democratically.
 When happens a disagreement we follow the rules of the group and recommendations, depending of what happens we try to do a formal discouragement or a simple dialogue.
 Sometimes mute or block need be executed, this depends on the severity of the discouragement.
 All our policies are documented and available at GitHub.